rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 The reason why JSon string elements are heavily used is to simplify deserialisation of values where the data type in unknown before casting is performed, for instance for the values in "return values".

-Parsing is recommended to be performed case insensitive.
+Parsing needs to be performed case insensitive.

 Empty values are sent as **""** for simple values and as **[]** for arrays.
 Optional values can be omitted, but can not be sent as **null** unless